 A Master’s degree in Creative Writing and Literature was her next venture.
 She moved to Windsor in 2013 and studied writing with Karl Jirgens and Susan Holbrook.
 During this time, Brittni became more interested in multi-genre fiction.
-Her thesis, shuffle, is a collection of scenes in different mediums (prose, poetry, script, etc.) out of order to mirror how songs are mixed up using the shuffle function on a media device.
-Questions of how identity is formed and performed, as well as the fluidity of memory, and the human yearning for community are consistent themes throughout Brittni’s work.
+Her thesis, shuffle, is a collection of scenes in different mediums (prose, poetry, script, etc.).

 In 2015, Brittni co-founded Paper-Knife Theatre.
 She organized a one acts festival in 2016 which showcased original work from local and national playwrights.
 Her full-length play, Runaway, was featured in the 2017 Windsor Writers Series.
-In 2017 she facilitated a playwrighting workshop through Paper-Knife.
+Also in 2017, she facilitated a playwrighting workshop through Paper-Knife.

 Brittni’s novel, The Patch Project, was released by EDGE Science Fiction and Fantasy Publishing in 2018.
 The post-apocalyptic narrative follows five strangers as they come to terms with who they’ve become and what they’ve done to survive.
 Print and digital copies are available through Amazon and locally at Biblioasis.
 Brittni is currently working on another science-fiction novel, as well as the sequel to The Patch Project.

 2018 — The Patch Project – Post-Apocalyptic novel, published by EDGE Science Fiction and Fantasy Publishing – www.edgewebsite.com

 2015 — “Ginger Ale” – Illustrated poem, posted by Flat Singles Press – http://flatsinglespress.

 2015 — shuffle – Novel (Thesis project), published through UWindsor – http://scholar.uwindsor.